Frequently Asked Questions

 Around 50% of our guests join as singles, with the rest coming as friends, family or partners.
 For holidays based or predominantly based at our own Mountview Hotel, there is NO SINGLE SUPPLEMENT.

 Please see our Key Species page.
 Here you will find a list of the iconic Scottish birds and mammals, with links to the best holidays to see them.
-Crested Tit, Capercaillie, Black Grouse, Ptarmigan, crossbills and eagles are all resident and can be seen on all of the holidays run from the Mountview Hotel.
+Crested Tit, Black Grouse, Ptarmigan, Crossbill and eagles are all resident and can be seen on all of the holidays run from the Mountview Hotel.

 How much walking is there on your holidays?

-Not much!
 In general, Heatherlea holidays have short walks going at a slow and relaxed pace on good paths.
 The guide will always advise on the level of walking for the day ahead, and no walks are compulsory.
 Some guests bring walking poles, and we advise on walking boots and shoes for all activities, this gives us the best flexibility and allows us to react to the wildlife and if necessary wander from the tracks.

 Weather – isn’t it cold, wet and windy in Scotland?!

 Did you know that many of the sunniest and driest places in the UK are in the Highlands and Islands of Scotland?
 While Scotland has a changeable climate, our itineraries are flexible and tweaked daily according to the weather forecast and that allows us to dodge the worst of the weather.
 We will supply guests with a list of things to bring for your trip so you can pack accordingly.

 I have heard lots of horror stories about midges, what’s the truth?